Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 Tip 1: Daily Mental Health Check-Ins Keep You in Charge

 “This is something I do every day,” I explained.
-“Before the chaos of the day takes over, I pause and check in with myself.
-I ask: What am I feeling?
+“Before the chaos takes over, I pause and ask: What am I feeling?
 What might challenge me today?
 And what Mental Health Warrior tools will help me handle it?”

-“This time is sacred.
-I use it to process emotions, regroup and form a plan.
-Even if I don’t act on that plan right away, something powerful happens — I stop feeling stuck and start feeling in charge.”
+“This time helps me process emotions, regroup and form a plan.
+Even if I do not use the plan right away, something powerful happens — I stop feeling stuck and start feeling in charge.”

-“You see, mental health isn’t just something we deal with when we’re falling apart.
+“Mental health is not just something we deal with when we’re falling apart.
 It’s something we strengthen before things break down.
 Think of it like charging your brain battery… or putting on emotional armor before heading into battle.”

 Minion’s Takeaway:

 One Minion’s hand shot up.
-“So, like… if we set time aside every day before things explode, we won’t have to run around screaming when stuff goes wrong?”
+“So, like… if we set time aside before things explode, we won’t have to run around screaming when stuff goes wrong?”

-“Exactly!”
-I said, nodding.
-“When you prioritize your mental health daily — checking in with your emotions, deep breathing, or making a simple plan — you build strength before the chaos hits.”
+“Exactly,” I said.
+“When you prioritize your mental health daily — you build strength before the chaos hits.”

 Tip 2: Don’t Get Caught in the Frenzy — Find Your Oasis